carolinefriedman/ThePiHost/TESTING.md

 3)
 Use case name:
     Emulator testing and game functionality.

 Description:
-    Testing that the emulator successfully downloads and installs on uesr computer.
-Testing that all provided game file are playable.
+    Testing that the emulator successfully downloads and installs on user computer.
+Testing that all provided game files are playable.

 Pre-conditions:
     User has successfully followed directions to install emulator before launching it from main menu system.

 Test steps:
     1. User downloads emulator locally.
     2. Follow instructions provided to install emulator and associated game files.
     3. Boot emulator and follows menu screen to desired game.
     4. Plays game of choice.

 Expected result:
     User should be able play games on emulator without any issues.

 Actual result:
     User is able play games on emulator without any issues.
-    Emulator and game files not let downloadable from website.
+    Emulator and game files not yet downloadable from website.

 Status (Pass/Fail):
     Pass.

 Notes:
     N/A.

 Post-conditions:
     N/A.